Burns Commons

-Burns Commons is a park in the Milwaukee County Parks system in the US.
-It is located on the East Side of the city, bound by Franklin Place, Prospect Avenue and Ogden Avenue.
-It is split into two sections by Knapp Street.
-The larger, northern section is landscaped with trees, lawn and walkways, and includes public art.
-The smaller southern portion has a statue of the Scottish poet Robert Burns.
+Burns Commons is a park in Milwaukee, Wisconsin.
+Located on the East Side of the city, it is bound by Prospect Avenue to the south, N Franklin Place to the east, and E Ogden Avenue to the north, with E Knapp Street splitting through the park.
+The larger, northern section is landscaped with trees, lawn, walkways, and public art.
+The smaller southern portion contains a statue of Scottish poet Robert Burns.

+The northern terminus of the Hop M-Line is located on the north end of Burns Commons, along E Ogden Avenue.

 History

-In 1847, the developer James H. Rogers donated the land to the city, making it one of Milwaukee's earliest parks.
-At the time it was named First Ward Park.
-It was later named Franklin Square.
-As stately homes were built around the park, four of the neighboring homeowners took on its upkeep.
-They provided landscaping and built a fountain.
-By the turn of the 20th century, the park was known as Baby Park, since the nursemaids in the affluent neighborhood took their charges to the pleasant park.
+In 1847, developer James H. Rogers donated the land to the city, making it one of Milwaukee's earliest parks.
+Initially named First Ward Park, it was later renamed Franklin Square.
+As stately homes were built around the park, four neighboring homeowners took on upkeep, providing the landscaping and constructing a fountain.
+By the turn of the 20th century, the park was known locally as "Baby Park", as nursemaids in the neighborhood frequently took children and babies to the park.

-In 1909, a statue of Robert Burns was donated by James Anderson Bryden, a Scottish immigrant, and erected on the south end of the park.
-Its dedication was on June 26, 1909.
-The bronze statue, set on a plinth of Nova Scotia granite, was designed by the Scottish sculptor William Grant Stevenson.
+In 1909, a statue of Scottish poet Robert Burns was donated by Scottish immigrant James Anderson Bryden; it was erected on the south end of the park, and officially dedicated on June 26, 1909.
+The bronze statue, set on a plinth of Nova Scotia granite, was designed by Scottish sculptor William Grant Stevenson.

-In 1937, the parks of the city and of the county of Milwaukee were consolidated into the Milwaukee County Parks system.
+In 1937, the parks of Milwaukee and Milwaukee County were consolidated into the Milwaukee County Parks system.
 At that time, the park became known as Robert Burns Triangle.
 This was not official, however, since a deed restriction required the name to be kept as Franklin Square.
 In 1994, the restriction was removed and the park was officially renamed.

-The Hop M-Line begins and ends on the north-east side of the park at the intersection of East Ogden Avenue and North Prospect Avenue.
+During the design of the Hop, Burns Commons was chosen as the northern terminus of the M-Line.
+Construction began in 2016, and officially opened to public use on November 2, 2018.